NannanLi999/UniHuman/README.md

 1) Download the annotations `wpose.zip` and unzip it under the current directory.
 2) Download the images **at the original resolution** to the folder `downloaded_data` using the links provided in `ood_test_reposing/image_urls.txt`.
 3) Run `python get_wpose_data.py` to preprocess the raw images.
 In our preprocessing pipeline, we crop a rectangle centering the subject in the image, resize its longest side to 1024 pixels, and then pad the image with white pixels to size 1024x1024.

-After the preprocessing, your directory structure should look like
+After the above steps, your directory structure should look like
 ```bash
 .
 ├── downloaded_data